-I’m generally of the belief that one shouldn’t watch a film without reading the book first, and as a stickler for habit it was only recently that I found myself reading Zoe Heller’s Notes on a Scandal, despite having already seen the screen adaptation.
+I’m generally of the belief that one shouldn’t watch a film without reading the book first, and as something of a stickler for habit, it was only recently that I found myself reading Zoe Heller’s Notes on a Scandal, despite having already seen the much-loved on-screen adaptation.

 Zoe Heller was born in London in 1965 and educated at Oxford University and Columbia University, New York.
 She is a journalist who, after writing book reviews for various newspapers, became a feature writer for The Independent.
 She wrote a weekly confessional column for the Sunday Times for four years, but now writes for the Daily Telegraph and earned the title ‘Columnist of the Year’ in 2002.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.